The beaches are what draw most people to the Canary Islands. Not us. My mother and I went for the Canaries’ secret side.

 Map of the Canary Islands

-Check out this Canary Islands map.
+Check out this Canary Islands map on Google.
 You can zoom in…

 Tenerife: Largest of the Canary Islands

-We could have taken an excursion to see Mount Teide National Park – a UNESCO World Heritage Site with an enormous volcanic crater.
+We could have taken an excursion to see Mount Teide National Park.

 But as we planned to see the volcano on La Palma island (and didn’t want to get volcanoed out), we chose to visit La Laguna instead.